shamangary/DeepCD/README.md

 Training with Data-Dependent Modulation (DDM) layer
 -
-+ DDM layer dynamically adapt the learning rate of the complementary stream
++ DDM layer dynamically adapt the learning rate of the complementary stream.

 + It consider information of the whole batch by considering both leading and complementary distances.